w3c/wot-usecases/CONTRIBUTIONS/ITU-T-Use-case-summary.md

 **Key points in abstract:** Defines concept, reference model, functional capabilities and information models of the web of objects (WoO).

-Note: the word "object" seems to be used here as a more general term than "thing".
+**Note:** The word "object" seems to be used here as a more general term than "thing".
 Also, "virtual objects" are defined as virtual (abstract?) representations of real world objects and the "web of objects" is defined as a way to "incorporate virtual objects on the world wide web".
 This is perhaps best understood as a linked-data information model (web of data) rather than a web of devices.